 Ralph Kunene once gave the following illustration of holy living: Not having the Holy Spirit in our lives is like a wagon running on the spokes without rims on the wheels.
 It is hard to pull and is not able to move ahead quickly.
 There is always danger of spokes breaking and of not arriving at one’s destination.
 When you receive the Holy Spirit you have rims on the wheels.
 The wagon runs smoothly and you do not have to worry about a breakdown.”

-After retiring from teaching, Kunene pastored at Matsapha in central Swaziland.
+After retiring from teaching, Kunene pastored at Matsapha in central eswatini.
 Regina died in 1985.
 Matsapha is where the International Airport is located.
-It is a large industrial area close to Manzini, the largest town in Swaziland and is not far from Mbabane, the capital of Swaziland.
+It is a large industrial area close to Manzini, the largest town in eswatini and is not far from Mbabane, the capital of eswatini.
 He later married Rebecca Mhlanga (1932- ).

 After Kunene retired as pastor and his health deteriorated Rebecca pastored the Matsapha Industrial Church and he assisted her.
 She retired from a most fruitful ministry early in 2001.
 Dr. Samuel Hynd said of her: “She is one of the ‘old timers’ who has been one of the most effective and meaningful pastors in the district.”
 The Kunenes moved to Ngwane Park in Manzini and attended the Zakhele Church.
 Rebecca was great blessing and a help to the pastor, Rev. Goodwin Chirwa.
 She was also often desired for retreats and other special meetings–a wonderful messenger of the gospel.